-Click on the link to read regulations that pertain specifically to Craters of the Moon by reviewing the Superintendent's Compendium.
+Read regulations that pertain specifically to Craters of the Moon by reviewing the Superintendent's Compendium.

 As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state and local laws, to legally possess firearms in this park.

 It is the responsibility of visitors to understand and comply with all applicable state, local and federal firearms laws before entering this park.
 The new law does not affect the use of firearms within units of the National Park System.
 Hunting continues to be prohibited within the National Park Service administered Craters of the Moon National Monument and hunting continues to be permitted at Craters of the Moon National Preserve (map) and the surrounding BLM administered lands.
 Firearms may only be used for lawful hunting in accord with state law in these areas and no trapping is permitted within the Preserve.